HamzaVextor/Space-Invaders/README.md

 # Installation and Usage
 Clone or download this repository.
 Install Python and Pygame if you don't have them installed already.
 You can just run the main.py script to start the game.
+Also download the assets folder as it contains the background, sounds and images.

 Have fun playing Space Invaders!